Hartz-byte/Harsh-Gupta-AnswersAi-ProductDesigner/README.md

 This project is a React application showcasing a potential layout for a web application promoting AnswersAI's ClassMate product.
 ClassMate is a hypothetical educational support tool.

-## Features:
+## Specs:

 1. Responsive design for mobile, tablet, and desktop screens.
-2. Header component with logo, navigation buttons, and a hamburger menu for mobile navigation.
+2. Static educational website.
-3. Hero section with a title explaining the benefits of ClassMate.
-(Content placeholder)
+3. Use of materialUI library.
-4. Placeholder section for additional content showcasing ClassMate's functionalities.
+4. Unique design.

 ## Getting Started:
 1. Clone the repository: git clone [https://github.com/<your-username>/answersai-react-app.git](https://github.com/Hartz-byte/Harsh-Gupta-AnswersAi-ProductDesigner.git)